s230044976/Java-lab/README.md

 Q4: This Java program asks the user for a number between 50 and 100.
 If the input is invalid, it keeps asking until a valid number is entered.
 Once valid, it prints numbers from 0 to that number, in steps of 5.

+Q5: This program works as a regular calculator and can calculate double/float numbers it features:
+- addition
+- subtraction
+- multiplication
+- division